Book Launch: Inventing Authenticity: How Cookbook Writers Redefine Southern Identity, by Dr. Carrie Tippen

 11:30 AM - 1:00 PM

 Cost: Free and open to the public

 What is authentic Southern cuisine?
 Golden cornbread and crispy fried chicken come to mind, but what about black-eyed peas and okra– pound cake and peach cobbler?
 What makes a dish authentic and who has the authority to decide?
 Join us for a “Southern” style barbeque lunch and panel discussion to celebrate the launch of Dr. Carrie Tippen’s newest book Inventing Authenticity: How Cookbook Writers Redefine Southern Identity which challenges accepted definitions of southern cooking and culture and explores the voices yet unheard who have used recipes and rebellion to create a notion of the South that reaches beyond traditional stereotypes and social mores.

-Southern Picnic lunch with bbq, cornbread, pie and more will be served.
+Southern Picnic lunch will be served.

 Registration and Directions

 Registration has closed.
 Please contact Melody Harris at email@example.com for additional information.

 Fee : Free and open to the public

 Event Contact InformationMelody Harris

 Co-sponsored by Food Studies, The Women's Institute and the School of Arts, Science and Business